Overview

 Issues

-The language regarding 'cooperative agreements' and 'interpretive and educational purposes' in Section 2 is not detailed enough, leading to ambiguities about the nature, scope, and financial responsibilities of such agreements.
+The language regarding 'cooperative agreements' and 'interpretive and educational purposes' in Section 2 is somewhat vague, lacking specific details on the nature, scope, or financial responsibilities of such agreements.

-Section 2 does not specify a clear recourse if the owner of the Commemorative Site does not provide consent, which could lead to administrative challenges.
+Section 2 does not outline a clear recourse if consent from the owner of the Commemorative Site is not provided, leading to potential administration challenges.

 Sections